 This is where you play the game.
 You will see your characters, their surroundings, your enemies, and so on.
-To scroll your view of the terrain, drag the terrain with your cursor, use the arrow keys, or move the cursor to the edge of the screen.
-If you don't like the terrain view scrolling when your cursor is at the edge of the screen, this can be turned off in Settings.
+To scroll your view of the terrain, drag the terrain with your cursor or use the arrow or W-A-S-D keys.
+In Settings, you can also make it so the terrain view shifts when you move the cursor to the edge of the game window.

 To see the names of all visible characters (and any status effects that afflict them), hold down the Tab key.
+This also illuminates nearby valuable or useful items.